digitalmethodsinitiative/4cat/datasources/twitterv2/DESCRIPTION.md

 <br>
 Because the mentioned users are in the first 140 characters of the original tweet, they are also listed as mentions in the retweet.

-*Due to this discrepancy, for retweets all mentions and hashtags of the original tweet are considered as mentions and hashtags*
-*of the retweet.* A user on Twitter will after all see all mentions and hashtags when viewing a retweet.
+The key difference here is that example one the retweet contains none of the hashtags or mentions from the original tweet (they are beyond the first 140 characters) while the second retweet example does return mentions from the original tweet. *Due to this discrepancy, for retweets all mentions and hashtags of the original tweet are considered as mentions and hashtags of the retweet.* A user on Twitter will see all mentions and hashtags when viewing a retweet and the retweet would be a part of any network around those mentions and hashtags.